 In the early years of internet application development, hardware resources and systems administration were primarily performed manually.
 System administrators wrangled configuration data while manually provisioning and managing hardware resources based on configuration data.

+Configuration management is a key part of a DevOps lifecycle.
 DevOps configuration is the evolution and automation of the systems administration role, bringing automation to infrastructure management and deployment.

 DevOps configuration also brings system administration responsibility under the umbrella of software engineering.
 Enterprises today utilize it to empower software engineers to request and provision needed resources on demand.
 This removes a potential organizational dependency bottleneck of a software development team waiting for resources from a separate system administration team.

 CI/CD configuration management utilizes pull request-based code review workflows to automate deployment of code changes to a live software system.
 This same flow can be applied to configuration changes.
 CI/CD can be set up so that approved configuration change requests can immediately be deployed to a running system.
 A perfect example of this process is a GitOps workflow.

 Agile configuration management

 Configuration management enables agile teams to clearly triage and prioritize configuration work.
 Examples of configuration work are chores and tasks like:

 - Update the production SSL certificates

 - Add a new database endpoint